lokenx/plexrequests-meteor/README.md

   - Approving / Deleting / Issues of Movies
   - Requests List Page
   - Settings Page (available at `/about`)
-  - CouchPotato/SickRage/Sonarr should all Work
+  - CouchPotato should work including downloaded status

 **Things That DO NOT Work**